Performance Tuning

 Important

-NeuronCore Groups (NCG) is deprecated, please see 10/27/2021 - End of support for NeuronCore Groups (NCG) and Migrate your application to Neuron Runtime 2.x (libnrt.so) for more details.
+NeuronCore Groups (NCG) have been deprecated.
+See 10/27/2021 - End of support for NeuronCore Groups (NCG) and Migrate your application to Neuron Runtime 2.x (libnrt.so) for more details.

-This guide is intended to provide the reader with an in-depth understanding on how to optimize neural network performance on Inferentia for both throughput and latency.
-For simplicity, the guide uses TensorFlow and ResNet-50 model as a teaching example to learn how choosing between different compile-time optimizations (e.g. Batching and NeuronCore Pipeline), as well as model-serving optimizations (e.g. multi-threading and dynamic-batching) improves inference performance.
+This guide is intended to provide the reader with an in-depth understanding of how to optimize neural network performance on Inferentia for both throughput and latency.
+For simplicity, the guide uses the TensorFlow and ResNet-50 models as teaching examples to show how to choose between different compile-time optimizations (e.g., Batching and NeuronCore Pipeline), as well as model-serving optimizations (e.g., multi-threading and dynamic-batching) to improve inference performance.

-The following guides are considered prerequisites for this tutorial:
+The following guides are considered to be prerequisites for this tutorial:

 Batching and pipelining (technical background)#